gurudattvshenoy/api_automation/README.md

 pytest is an unit test framework which helps in writing test cases.

 This framework uses the APIs exposed by https://reqres.in/  to illustrate how API calls can made using python.
 This framework can be used against other applications which exposes APIs by making changes to relayrapi.json file.
+# Feature
+1. Support execution logging support
+2. Shows html reports

+# More features can be added as enhancements:
+1. More tests can be automated.
+Proper marking of test cases can be done here.
+When there are more tests, we can mark tests which are eligible for smoke, regression,exit tests, contract tests.
+2. More docstrings for documentation can be added.
+3. Integrated with jenkins for CI also can schedule  nightly on master build.
+4. Create automation dashboard, can integrate this framework with automation dashboard with nice graphical charts for each runs during CI and nightly runs

 ``` Note: Make sure python and pip are installed on the system.
 Have tested the framework on Python 3.8.2 and pip 20.2.2```